 Successful marketing campaigns don’t advertise basic features or benefits.
-They advertise the emotional or psychological benefits of your offerings.
+They promote the emotional or psychological benefits of your offerings.
 Think of how real estate agents market their products.
 They don’t just sell houses.
-They sell the lifestyle that comes with living in a certain area.
+They sell the lifestyle that comes with living in a particular area.
 Why do they do this?
-Because they know that this lifestyle is the greatest value they can provide.
+Because they know that this lifestyle is the most significant value they can provide.

-Thus, you must figure out the greatest value you provide to your customers or the most significant problem your offerings solve.
-From here, you can focus on getting better at providing this value or solving this problem.
+Thus, you must figure out the highest value you provide to your customers or the most significant problem your offerings solve.
+From here, you can focus on getting better at delivering this value or solving this problem.
 Though the specifics of your offerings might change over time, the value they provide cannot.

-Understanding the greatest value you provide is crucial for growth because it gives you a glimpse into your business’s future.
+Understanding the most significant value you provide is crucial for growth because it gives you a glimpse into your business’s future.
 This is arguably the one element of your business that will never change, regardless of what happens to your industry.
 The success of your business thus far suggests that your target audience will always have the emotional or psychological problem that you solve.
 Do you help your customers feel unique or confident?
 Do you give them peace of mind about a stressful subject?
-Knowing your customers on this personal level is key if you intend to continuously meet their needs.
+Knowing your customers on this personal level is key if you intend to meet their needs continuously.
 This segues into our next requirement: